 All of the providers at Oxbow have interest and experience in providing LGBTQ-friendly care.
 Additionally, two of our family medicine physicians provide obstetrics care, which allows them to support patients and families at all phases of their lives.
 Primary care service is about relationship-building.
 Oxbow offers another avenue for our patients to establish meaningful relationships with their providers, and to ensure that they are getting great care the way they want it delivered.

-The practice is housed in the brand new building at 15 Atwood Drive, where it shares space with Cooley Dickinson Medical Group Infectious Diseases and Cooley Dickinson Medical Group General Surgical Care.
+The practice is housed in the brand new building at 15 Atwood Drive, where it shares space with Cooley Dickinson Medical Group Infectious Diseases, Geriatrics, and Cooley Dickinson Medical Group General Surgical Care.
 The building is the latest in Cooley Dickinson’s growing medical complex at the Atwood Health Center, which also includes Northampton Family Medicine; Atwood Internal Medicine; Hampshire Cardiovascular Associates; Women’s Health; Neurology; Podiatry; Spine Medicine; Endocrinology; Rheumatology; Integrated Behavioral Health; Rehabilitation Services; and the Diabetes Center, located at 8 Atwood Drive and 22 Atwood Drive.
 Radiology & Imaging and Lab services are also available in the complex.

 In the front parking lot, Cooley Dickinson is pleased to provide free shuttle service to Mass General Hospital, for patients how have been referred for care to our affiliate in Boston.